 Capacity to litigate: A young woman with anorexia nervosa

-By Celia Kitzinger, 28 February 2023 The white leopard – also known as the ‘snow leopard’ – is rare and elusive.
-There are no more than six or seven thousand left in the wild and their numbers are declining due to habitat loss, poaching and the impact of climate change (WWF) But what does a whiteContinue reading “Capacity to litigate: A young woman with anorexia nervosa”
+By Celia Kitzinger, 28th February 2023 UPDATE: There are three published judgments here: Z NHS Foundation Trust & Anor v Patricia & Ors; In the Matter of Patricia; Re Patricia The white leopard – also known as the ‘snow leopard’ – is rare and elusive.
+There are no more than six or seven thousand left in theContinue reading “Capacity to litigate: A young woman with anorexia nervosa”

 By Celia Kitzinger, 26th February 2023 On Wednesday 22 February 2023, I watched two and a half hours of a hearing before Mr Justice Moor in the Royal Courts of Justice – without any sound, because Cloud Video Platform was malfunctioning.
 Cloud Video Platform (CVP) often malfunctions.
-I’ve heard lots of judges complain about it during courtContinue reading “The silent courtroom: A remote hearing without sound – and why transparency matters”
+I’ve heard lots of judges complain about it during courtContinue reading “The silent courtroom: A hearing without sound – and why transparency matters”

 When doctors are not willing to offer treatments